LeapAppServices/LAS-Demo-Support-iOS/README.md

-# LAS-Demo-Support-iOS
+# Demo-Support-iOS

 ## Overview

-The project teaches you how to use FAQ and Feedback function in LASHelpCenter.
+The project teaches you how to use FAQ and Feedback function in MLHelpCenter.

 ## Features